Sentilnele/Batch-Stuff/README.md

 Characters:
 Stickman: wave and say something.
-Dragon: Spit dem flames, and blink its eye at you
+Dragon: Spits flames, and blinks its eye at you

 4- Crypt0 l0ck3r | A more animated version of J.O.H.N